 6.1 Data protection and Confidentiality

-The Library ensures that users' personal information is used exclusively for the management of services in accordance with current regulations.
+The Library ensures that users' personal information is used exclusively for the management of services in accordance with current regulations (EU Regulation 2016/679 of the European Parliament and of the Council of April 27, 2016 and Information on the processing of personal data for Library services).

 The Library's activities are subject to constant monitoring of the quantity and quality of service through the following survey instruments and in line with the University's strategic objectives.